openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Bryen Yunashko: A Great Weekend in Columbus at the Ohio Linux Fest](http://feedproxy.google.com/%7Er/Bryen/%7E3/S6MLBhvOYCE/)

-"The weekend has come and gone and I™ve had a great weekend at the Ohio Linux Fest in Columbus, Ohio.
-A bit busy and intense at times as I was wearing my two hats¦ both representing openSUSE and representing GNOME-A11y.
+"The weekend has come and gone and Iâ€™ve had a great weekend at the Ohio Linux Fest in Columbus, Ohio.
+A bit busy and intense at times as I was wearing my two hatsâ€¦ both representing openSUSE and representing GNOME-A11y.
 So, I got there on Friday morning and checked out the only two sessions I could make time to see for the whole weekend.
 Unfortunately, ASL interpreters I had arranged for to assist me over the weekend had backed out so I was very lost communication-wise for the most part during the weekend.
-But I persevered¦.
-I checked out the sessions led by Mel Chua (Red Hat™s Community Education Engineer) and Robyn Bergeron (Fedora Marketing lead).
+But I perseveredâ€¦.
+I checked out the sessions led by Mel Chua (Red Hatâ€™s Community Education Engineer) and Robyn Bergeron (Fedora Marketing lead).
 I had befriended both of them just a couple of months earlier at the Community Leadership Summit.
-Even though I wasn™t going to have an interpreter present, I went to see both sessions because I™m always supportive of those whom I know and go to their sessions as a show of support whenever I can."
+Even though I wasnâ€™t going to have an interpreter present, I went to see both sessions because Iâ€™m always supportive of those whom I know and go to their sessions as a show of support whenever I can."

 ###  Events & Meetings